The Renaissance Society of America wishes to acknowledge and thank the sponsors of the Annual Meeting.

 Paper abstracts will appear in the online program and in the mobile app only, and will not appear in the printed program.
-Paper authors are responsible for submitting any corrections to abstracts.

 Conference registration is now open.
 We are pleased to offer a reduced registration rate for RSA members who are independent scholars, adjunct instructors, part-time instructors, and unemployed non-students, in addition to our student members.